LLM/Agent-as-Data-Analyst: A Survey: for Structured Data Analysis

-\underline{(1) Designed Encoder/Decoder:} By designing and training special encoder or decoder modules, time series data is adapted to the input or output formats of \llms with the backbone of \llms unchanged.
-TIME-LLM~\cite{DBLP:conf/iclr/0005WMCZSCLLPW24} proposes an effective embedding method to integrate time series data and textual context.
-It trains a patch reprogram module to encode time series data with text prototypes obtained by linearly probing the pre-trained word embeddings, and uses a frozen \llm embedder of Llama-7B to encode prompts as additional prefix.
-After the frozen \llm generates output embeddings, a trainable projection module is used to get the final forecasts.

-To bridge the gap between structure, numerical features and language semantics, SEED~\cite{li2025seed} develops an encoding method with a token-aware structural encoder, a patch projection and alignment module and a semantic reprogramming module.
-It finally concatenates the tokens of multivariate time series data and task prompt as the input of LLM.
-Differently, TimeCMA~\cite{liu2025timecma} doesn't put all the embeddings into \llm for the shortcoming of LLM-based solutions in learning disentangled embeddings.
-Instead, it encodes time series data into two branches, time series branch and LLM-empowered branch, combining them for multivariate time series forecasting via cross-modality alignment.
+\underline{(1) Designed Encoder/Decoder:} Specialized encoder or decoder modules adapt time series data to LLM input or output formats without modifying the LLM backbone.
+TIME-LLM~\cite{DBLP:conf/iclr/0005WMCZSCLLPW24} integrates time series and textual context by encoding time series with a patch reprogram module using text prototypes from pre-trained embeddings, prepending prompts encoded by a frozen LLaMA-7B embedder, and generating forecasts through a trainable projection module.
+SEED~\cite{li2025seed} bridges structural, numerical and semantic gaps using a token-aware structural encoder, patch projection and alignment, and semantic reprogramming, concatenating multivariate time series tokens with the task prompt as LLM input.
+In contrast, TimeCMA~\cite{liu2025timecma} avoids feeding all embeddings into the LLM due to its limitations in learning disentangled representations.
+It encodes time series through two branches, a time series branch and an LLM-empowered branch, and combines them via cross-modality alignment for multivariate forecasting.